Course Descriptions

 CSC 115 CS1: Introduction to Programming and Computational Thinking (3-1) 3 credits

 CS1: Introduction to Programming and Computational Thinking serves as a first course for all computer-related majors.
 This course is for beginning programmers, and is the first course in a sequence of three programming courses.
 The course emphasizes the development of languages and software, problem-solving, and programming in a structured, object-oriented language.
 The Java programming language is used throughout the course.
-Prerequisite: Placement into Math Level 1 or higher.
+Co-requisite: MAT 097 or Math Placement Level 1.
 View Course Syllabus Adobe Acrobat, PDF

 CSC 117 Introduction to Programming and Computational Thinking using Python (3-1) 3 credits

 Introduction to Programming and Computational Thinking using Python serves as a first programming course for Networking & Cybersecurity majors.
 This course is for beginning programmers.
 The course emphasizes the development of languages and software, problem-solving, and programming in a structured, object-oriented language.
 The Python programming language is used throughout the course.
-Prerequisite: Placement into Level 1 Math or Higher.
+Corequisite: MAT 097 or Math Placement Level 1.
 View Course Syllabus Adobe Acrobat, PDF

 CSC 121 Technology in Education (3-0) 3 credits